andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 This course focuses on using `kubeadm` which is the suggested community tool by the Kubernetes project for setting up a cluster.
 Getting the cluster set up with `kubeadm` only requires two commands, `kubeadm init` on the cp node and `kubeadm join` on any worker nodes or additional cp nodes, and the cluster bootstraps itself.

 To actually use the cluster the `kubectl` command is used.
-This run locally on your machine and communicated with the cluster API endpoint.  `kubectl` can control all Kuberentes resources to create, manage, and delete.
+This run locally on your machine and communicated with the cluster API endpoint.  `kubectl` can control all Kubernetes resources to create, manage, and delete.

-There are also other mechanisms to create a Kubernetes cluter, like [kubespray](https://github.com/kubernetes-sigs/kubespray) and [kops](https://github.com/kubernetes/kops).
+There are also other mechanisms to create a Kubernetes cluster, like [kubespray](https://github.com/kubernetes-sigs/kubespray) and [kops](https://github.com/kubernetes/kops).

 ### Installing `kubectl`

 The recommended way to configure and manage your Kubernetes cluster is `kubectl`.
 Most distros have `kubectl` available in their repositories, or you can download the code from [Github](https://github.com/kubernetes/kubernetes/tree/master/pkg/kubectl) and compile and install from the source code.

 The command stores its configuration in `$HOME/.kube/config`, which contains information for all the K8s endpoints you might use.
-In it are cluster defintions (IP endpoints), credentials, and contexts.
+In it are cluster definitions (IP endpoints), credentials, and contexts.
 The contexts is a combination of cluster and user credentials, which can be passed in the command line or the context can be switched with

 ```bash
 kubectl config use-context foobar